OData/v3ProtocolDocument/OData.markdown

 ### 7.1.1.
 Service Document ###

-The root URI of the service (the *Service Root*) MUST return a *Service Document* describing a set of root entity sets and associated URLs which can be queried from the service.
+The root URL of the service (the *Service Root*) MUST return a *Service Document* describing a set of root entity sets and associated URLs which can be queried from the service.

 The format of the Service Document is dependent upon the format selected.
 For example, in Atom the Service Document is an AtomPub Service Document (as specified in [RFC5023]).